Medication-related osteonecrosis of the jaw: Prevention

 Patients may be advised to limit alcohol consumption, stop smoking, and practice good dental hygiene.
 It is also advised for individuals who take bisphosphonates to never allow the tablet to dissolve in the mouth as this causes damage to the oral mucosa.

 Management

-Treatment usually involves antimicrobial mouth washes and oral antibiotics to help the immune system fight the attendant infection, and it also often involves local resection of the necrotic bone lesion.
+Treatment usually involves antimicrobial mouth washes and oral antibiotics to help the immune system fight the attendant infection, and it also often involves local surgery(resection) to get rid of the dead bone (necrotic bone lesion).
 Many patients with MRONJ have successful outcomes after treatment, meaning that the local osteonecrosis is stopped, the infection is cleared, and the mucosa heals and once again covers the bone.

 The treatment the person receives depends on the severity of osteonecrosis of the jaw.

 Conservative

 Indicated in patients who have evidence of exposed bone but no evidence of infection.
 It may not necessarily eliminate all the lesions, but it may provide patients with long term relief.
 This approach involves a combination of antiseptic mouthwashes and analgesics and the use of teriparatide.

 Splints may be used to protect sites of exposed necrotic bone.